 You may have to repeat sealing every one to two years.
 If this step gets ignored, it can lead to mold and mildew in your grout lines.

-Rubi tools have the power to make bringing that new life into your space a breeze.
+Rubi tools have the power help you achieve this!
 With our premium-grade tile installation tools, you’ll wonder why you didn’t try installing your own tile sooner!

 If you’re interested in learning more about tiles and what they can do for your space, check out our blog post on mixed media tiles.